WooJoongKim0107/GeneBib_demo/README.md

 Please note that all results presented above are based solely on the demo resource data provided in this repository.

 ## Demo Result 3.
-Mathematically Modeling of New Gene Researches Over Time
+Mathematical Modeling of New Gene Research Over Time
 ```python
 >>> import numpy as np
 >>> from Fitting.fit_sum import TDGs, TRGs, Slopes